williamcfrancis/Machine-Learning-for-EEG-Prosthetic-Arm-Control/README.md

-# Grasp and Lift EEG Detection
+# Machine Learning for Prosthetic Arm Control with EEG Data

 ## Overview
 Certain hand movements like grasping, lifting or replacing an object create unique identifiable artifacts in the EEG signals.